Ourouimed/efootball25/README.md

 ## Features

-- **Tournament Goals and Stats**: Track goals,assists, and other team statistics.
+- **Tournament Goals and Stats**: Track goals, and other team statistics.
 - **Tournament Matches and Standings**: Manage match schedules, results, and league standings.

 ## Installation